 Skip to content

-Every year, on the last Wednesday of May, the world comes together to celebrate a unique and playful creature – the otter.
+Every year on this day, the world comes together to celebrate a unique and playful creature – the otter.

 World Otter Day is a global event dedicated to raising awareness about these fascinating animals, their habitats, and the threats they face.